Lyn1XD/Lyn1XD/README.md

 #### I am currently a student and a developer open for commissions
 I am currently a student and a developer open for commissions

-- 📫 Contact me on discord!
-Lyn1#6649
+- 📫 Contact me on discord Lyn1#3015
-- ✨ Fuel my caffine addiction at http://paypal.me/Lyn1IsGod

 Skills: JS / PY / LUA

-- 🔭 I’m currently working on a discord bot.
-- 🌱 Learning Lua
-- 💞️ Open for collaborations